 There are two ways to print your book codes.

-You can contact a professional printer that can take your CSV of codes and design ideas, and help you both design and print your marketing materials.
-This isn’t ideal for everyone, so the second option is to print your codes on address labels (stickers) and then apply the stickers to your business cards, postcards, flyers, etc. Learn what print codes are and when you want to use them.
+You can contact a professional printer that can take your CSV of codes and design ideas, and help you design and print your marketing materials.
+This isn’t ideal for everyone, so the second option is to print your codes on address labels (stickers) and then apply the stickers to your business cards, postcards, flyers, etc.

 If you want to print the same code on every postcard or bookmark, do not use BookFunnel Print Codes.
 Read this help article instead.